-Although Delphi became the most famous oracle of the Ancient World, capturing the imagination of millions over the millennia, the origins of cult lie further north.
-Today, the crumbling ruins of Dodoni, located in Greece’s beautiful Epirus region, bear witness to these mythical early days of prophecy.
+Although Delphi cemented herself as the most prestigious oracle of the Ancient World, capturing the imagination of millions over the ages, the origins of cult lay further north.

-During times of internal strife, in a desperate quest for enlightenment, ancient Greeks would flock to the rugged slopes of Mount Parnassus in the historic region of Phocis.
-At Delphi, the navel of the world, they sought to find answers to their woes and to calm their aching sorrows through the divine prophecies of Pythia: high priestess of Apollo.
-So great was her reputation that people from all corners of the classical world braved the arduous pilgrimage to ponder her cryptic remarks.
+During times of internal strife, ancient Greeks, in a desperate quest for enlightenment, would flock to the rugged slopes of Mount Parnassus in the thousands.
+At Delphi, the mythical navel of the world, they sought to find revelatory answers and solace in the cryptic prophecies of Pythia, high priestess of Apollo.
+In fact, so outstanding was her reputation that pilgrims from all over the classical world braved the ardeous journey to ponder the consequences of her shrouded remarks.

-Yet, though Delphi basked in the limelight, the roots of divination reached far deeper.
+Yet, although Delphi basked in limelight, the roots of divination reached far deeper.

-Long before the coming of Zeus and the emergence of pantheon in the Greek conscience, the ancient people that inhabited the forested valleys of Pindos started to venerate Gaia, also known as Mother Earth, or the Great Goddess.
-Associated with fertility, prophecy, and tree-worship, excavations have confirmed that the oldest known oracle shrine began to operate in Dodoni; nearly 5000 years ago.
+Long before the coming of Zeus and the emergence of pantheon in the Greek conscience, the ancient people of Epirus venerated Gaia, also called Mother Earth or the Great Goddess, often associated with fertility, prophecy, and tree-worship.
+Thus, excavations have revealed that the oldest known Greek oracle must have started to operate in Dodoni a staggering 5000 years ago!

 Entrance Fee | General admission: 4€ | Students (under 26): free